top of page

 On October 20, 1990 a tragic fire completely destroyed the church building of St. Luke, but not the body of believers.
 The congregation was graciously accommodated by sister-church, Salem Baptist Church, where the congregation worshiped for one full year as the church was re-built.
 October 20, 1991 marked the "Dedication Week Services" for the new church building.

-A vision of expanded church ministries began taking shipe in 2001 to include a 22,000 square foot family life center, which would serve the total needs of the church and community.
+A vision of expanded church ministries began taking shape in 2001 to include a 22,000 square foot family life center, which would serve the total needs of the church and community.
 Some of the challenges that were successfully met were: acquisition of additional land, approval of plans and specifications by regulatory agencies, financing, and construction.
 In February 2007 the St. Luke Community Family Life Center was certified as complete and a permanent certificate of occupancy was issued by state and local code enforcement authorities.

 bottom of page